adhiluphanna/deliciousrecipeh/content/post/797-simple-way-to-prepare-ultimate-lamb-mutton-kebabs.md

 - "3 tsp plain flour"
 - "1 1/2 tsp salt OR to taste"
 recipeinstructions:
-- "Crush/dice together the 2 shallots, 4 cloves of garlic, 1 inch ginger, optional green chillies, 1 tsp whole cumin seeds &amp; 1 tsp whole coriander seeds.
+- "Crush/dice together the 2 shallots, 4 cloves of garlic, 1 inch ginger, optional green chillies, 1 tsp whole cumin seeds & 1 tsp whole coriander seeds.
 Add the crushed mixture to the mincemeat."
 - "Add the chopped coriander, 1 egg, 3 tsp plain flour, 2 tsp salt OR to taste.
 Mix together.
 You can add some optional sliced green chillies too if you like it spicy!
 Mix together."
 - "Apply a little oil to your hands and shape into patties.
 Another cheat option is to get a lid from a jar and put some cling film over, brush a little oil it and then use that to shape your patties."
 - "You can deep fry, shallow fry or grill your kebabs.
 Enjoy your kebabs"